apache/parquet-java/parquet-hadoop/README.md

 ---

  **Property:** `parquet.private.read.filter.predicate`
- **Description:** The filter class used in the new filter API in the package `org.apache.parquet.filter2.predicate` Note that this class should implements `org.apache.parquet.filter2..FilterPredicate` and the value of this property should be a gzip compressed base64 encoded java serialized object.
+ **Description:** The filter object used in the new filter API in the package `org.apache.parquet.filter2.predicate` Note that this object should implements `org.apache.parquet.filter2.FilterPredicate` and the value of this property should be a gzip compressed base64 encoded java serialized object.
  The new filter API can filter records or filter entire row groups of records without reading them at all.

+**Notes:**
-**Note:** User should either use the old filter API (`parquet.read.filter`) or the new one (`parquet.private.read.filter.predicate`).
+- User should either use the old filter API (`parquet.read.filter`) or the new one (`parquet.private.read.filter.predicate`).
+It is recommended to use the new API.
+- It is also recommended to set the filter manually with [ParquetInputFormat.setFilterPredicate](https://github.com/apache/parquet-mr/blob/master/parquet-hadoop/src/main/java/org/apache/parquet/hadoop/ParquetInputFormat.java#L217-L227) instead of setting this property.
+- The property `parquet.private.read.filter.predicate.human.readable` contains the filter in a human readable format.
+It is used only for debugging.

 ---